-One of Italy’s most accomplished pilots and the man credited with rebuilding the Regia Aeronautica (Italian Air Force) was Italo Balbo.
-Rising swiftly through the ranks of the Fascist party, he first became Commander in Chief of the Militia in 1922, was promoted to Undersecretary of the Air Force in November 1926, and General of the Air Fleet on August 19, 1928.
+Credited with the reconstruction of the Regia Aeronautica, Italo Balbo is considered one of Italy’s most accomplished pilots.
+In swift succession, Balbo rose through the Fascist party ranks to become Commander in Chief of the Militia in 1922, Undersecretary of the Air Force in November 1926 and General of the Air Fleet on August 19th, 1928.

-Whilst fascinated with the progress of aviation during the 1920’s, he knew little about flying before becoming the Air Minster on September 12, 1929.
+Whilst fascinated with the progress of aviation during the 1920’s, Balbo knew little about flying before becoming the Air Minster on September 12, 1929.

 The first, a steel 52mm pocket watch 19.73N chronograph with a pusher in the crown, had a matching movement and case number 2980509, and was made by Longines in 1927.
 The piece had been used for navigation on the incredible flight of the Pathfinder from Old Orchard beach in Maine to Rome in 1929.